michaeldorner/BeeTee/README.md

 Help is welcome!
 If you do not know what to do, just pick one item and send me a pull request.

 - [ ] Fix issue with multiple notifications
-- [ ] Provide a more detailed introduction to _BeeTee_ installation if needed
 - [ ] Restructure BeeTee in a framework (`BeeTee.framework`, see [discussion on stackoverflow](http://stackoverflow.com/questions/41303716/objective-c-code-swift-framework-internal))
 - [ ] Write test cases
 - [ ] Support Cocoapods